petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/connecting-a-vpn-server-to-dxp-cloud.md

 # Connecting a VPN Server to DXP Cloud

-You can use DXP Cloud's VPN feature to connect your DXP Cloud services to external services on private networks.
+You can use Liferay Cloud's VPN feature to connect your Liferay Cloud services to external services on private networks.
 This allows you to operate an external system with the Cloud environment as though they exist within the same network.

-For example, you may need to connect your DXP Cloud services to directories or applications that are only accessible on a company VPN.
+For example, you may need to connect your Liferay Cloud services to directories or applications that are only accessible on a company VPN.
 You'll learn how to do this here.

 ## Creating a VPN Configuration